If a person experiences shoulder pain, rotator cuff exercises can help with pain management.

 Why can’t some people sleep on one of their sides any longer or reach behind them?
 Chances are, the problem is a rotator cuff tear.
 It’s not just baseball pitchers who get this injury.
-In fact, anyone who has a hobby or job that requires him or her to reach upward on a regular basis are at risk of a rotator cuff injury.
+In fact, anyone who has a hobby or job that requires reaching upward on a regular basis is at risk of a rotator cuff injury.

 In this article: